 I remember Steve and Linda (founders of the rescue) being pretty excited about the prospect of Mack finding his own family, at last.

 Continue reading at, “The inevitable adoption of Mack”

 This is just the beginning of Mack’s story.

-New information will be posted in the coming days.
 Please check the bottom of the post In search of Mack, for new additions to Mack’s story and continuing timeline.